 4. Work for Money, Design for Love: Answers to the Most Frequently Asked Questions About Starting and Running a Successful Design Business by David Airey

 This book from designer and blogger David Airey answers the questions we all have when first going freelance, such as “How do I find new clients?”, “How much should I charge for my design work?” and “When should I say no to a client?”
-Based on questions David receives from visitors to his blogs, the topics are all relevant and pertinent to any designer who’s considering going freelance.
+Based on the questions David receives from visitors to his blogs, the topics are all relevant and pertinent to any designer who’s considering going freelance.

 Priced at £16.69 | Buy the book